 Alternative splicing and coding of novel gene regions contributes even more complexity to the possible protein landscape of a tumor.
 The rise of RNA-Seq analysis has uncovered the prevalence of alternative splicing in gene transcription with up to 90% of genes having at least 2 transcripts (40), highlighting the importance of such isoforms in cellular function.
 QUILTS considers several scenarios of RNA-Seq supported, novel intron-exon boundaries including unannotated splicing events in which known exons are combined in new ways (Fig 2A), partially novel splicing where a known exon is attached to intronic, interexonic, or intergenic gene regions (Fig 2B-D), or completely novel splicing where two noncoding genomic regions are connected (Fig 2E,F).
 We considered each of these classifications separately for both tumor types.

 We first determined the full MS/MS verifiable potential of proteomic change resulting from novel translation junctions within each tumor.
-These changes are based on RNA-seq predicted intron/exon boundaries are not annotated in the reference database (Ensembl version 70).
+These changes are based on RNA-Seq predicted intron/exon boundaries are not annotated in the reference database (Ensembl version 70).
 Across the 105 breast tumors, between 1,141 and 5,621 unannotated splicing events, 15,267 to 54,989 partially novel events and between 15,343 and 38,467 completely novel exon events were identified.
 The colorectal data had consistently lower predicted junction peptides compared to that seen in the breast data.
 Colorectal analysis identified between 667 to 4,620 unannotated splicing events and 6,696 to 43,612 partially novel, and 4,949 to 35,501 completely novel exon events (Fig. 4, Fig. S2).
 In contrast to the DNA sequencing analysis, read number in RNA-showed some correlation with the number of predicted novel peptides (breast R2=0.272; colon R2=0.542).
-Therefore, the lower number of predicted novel variant peptides can be partially attributed to differences in the number of reads sequenced by RNA-seq analysis, with a 6-folder high RNA read number in breast versus colon (Fig S3).
+Therefore, the lower number of predicted novel variant peptides can be partially attributed to differences in the number of reads sequenced by RNA-Seq analysis, with a 6-folder high RNA read number in breast versus colon (Fig S3).

 We found that, on average, 2.51% of unannotated alternative splicing, 1.37% of partially novel events, and 0.01% of completely novel events identified in breast tumors were homologous to the reference proteome.
 Likewise, colorectal tumors had 2.50% of unannotated alternative splicing, 1.33% of partially novel, and 0.02% of completely novel events have homology to annotated proteins (Fig 4).
 Further, 26.4% and 26.8% of peptides supporting unannotated alternative splicing were outside of the length constraints (>6, <30 amino acids) for breast and colorectal, respectively.
 In summary, approximately 70% of potential protein changes predicted by variant and junction data meet the qualifications for MS/MS measurement and use of these sample specific databases can assist in their identification.